 All that said, what really killed me was the fact that I simply wasn't interested in doing the kinds of things as a sysop that would have attracted and kept subscribers.
-As noted above, a BBS is a community; a place for lonely young people and other outcasts to get together with other like-minded individuals and socialize.
+As noted above, a BBS is a community; a place for the young, the lonely, and the socially awkward to get together with other like-minded individuals and socialize.
 And as the overlord of said community, you needed to be willing to devote a large chunk of your time to actively presiding over the festivities.
 Unfortunately, I was (and am) a huge control-freak, so any attempts at bringing on assistants never really worked out.
 Also, you needed to organize "real world" get-togethers so that your subscribers could crawl out of their basements and meet their online pals in a safe social setting (something I always dreaded).
 Basically, the sysop of this kind of system is throwing a big party, and as the host you needed to be present and active 24-7.
 Unfortunately, I was (and am) a huge control-freak, so any attempts at bringing on assistants never really worked out.
 And as far taking on all those extracirricular duties myself?
 Ugh, no thanks.
-I was strictly an anti-social programmer and game player, so none of that other stuff held any interest for me (quite the opposite, actually).
+I was strictly a programmer and a game player and had zero interest in any of that other stuff.
 So, really, I was pretty much doomed from the beginning.

 So anyway, by 1994 it had become pretty obvious that I wasn't going to be able to make a living as a sysop (and by that point, nor did I really want to).
 So, I started looking more seriously into seeing if I couldn't make some money marketing my BBS software.
 The problem was that although I had indeed constructed a fairly sophisticated and bulletproof suite of BBS software, I just didn't see myself making any money trying to sell it in the Xenix world.
 I mean, when Joe 1994 Guy was deciding what kind of BBS package to purchase, something that ran on Xenix wasn't even going to be the first thing that pops into his head, right?